 - 6.1.
 The deadline for submitting responses to the Environmental Statement is the 31st March 2022. - 6.2.
-As mentioned at 4.5 above, the formal petitioning period follows the second reading of the Bill.
-It is expected to commence no earlier than May 2022.
+The formal petitioning period is expected to commence no earlier than May 2022.
 The House of Commons Select Committee is likely to run from Autumn 2022 until possibly the end of 2023.
 This process is broken down into (approximate timings only): - 1.
 Second Reading: MPs approve the Bill 'in principle' and 25 day petitioning period commences (no earlier than mid-May). - 2.
-Written petitions setting out the concerns of the GM Partners, proposing alternative solutions where appropriate, will be prepared and submitted to the House of Commons. (no earlier than June). - 3.
-The Select Committee will consider all petitions and will set the programme and order for hearing each petitioner.
-It is anticipated that TfGM will need to appear at the Select Committee on more than one occasion, subject to how the programme is set up (sessions commencing late Summer/Autumn 2022 and running through to end 2023). - 4.
-If there is agreement by the House of Commons to the provisions of the Bill it will be sent to the House of Lords to go through a similar process, at which point a further paper will be submitted to GMCA to seek applicable authority and delegation to continue to promote TfGM's interests in the appropriate way.
+TfGM will prepare a written petition setting out the concerns listed above, proposing alternative solutions where appropriate and submit to the House of Commons. (no earlier than June).

+- 3. Select Committee will consider all petitions and will set the programme and order for hearing each petitioner.
+It is anticipated that TfGM will need to appear at Select Committee on more than one occasion, subject to how the programme is set up. (late Summer/Autumn 2022 to end 2023). - 4.
+If there is agreement by the House of Commons to the provisions of the Bill it will be sent to the House of Lords to go through a similar process.
+At which point a further paper will be submitted to GMCA to seek applicable authorities to continue to promote GMCA's and TfGM's interests in the appropriate way.